markgreene74/slack-app/docs/development.md

 ### create a virtual environment

-While this is not strictly needed, it is a good idea to create a virtual environment to run and develop `slack-app`.
+While not strictly needed, it is a good idea to create a virtual environment to run and develop `slack-app`.
 See the Python documentation for more details on [Creating a virtual environments](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/#creating-a-virtual-environment).

 It is possible to use `pyenv` and `pyenv-virtualenv` to easily create&manage different Python versions and virtual environments.